WellthCare

 The Central Role of Medicare

-- Medicare Part A (Hospital Insurance): Generally premium-free for those with sufficient work history, covering inpatient hospital stays, skilled nursing facility care, hospice, and some home health care.
+• Medicare Part A (Hospital Insurance): Generally premium-free if you've worked enough, covering hospital stays, nursing facility care, hospice, and some home health.

-Employer-provided retiree health benefits are designed to work within this framework, often as a Medicare Supplement (Medigap) plan or a Medicare Advantage plan that replaces Parts A, B, and sometimes D. For retirees under 65, benefits may consist of a continuation of the active employee plan (often at a much higher cost to the retiree) or a bridge to individual market coverage until Medicare eligibility.
+Employer retiree plans fit inside this Medicare framework.
+They often come as a Medicare Supplement (Medigap) plan or a Medicare Advantage plan that replaces Parts A, B, and sometimes D. Retirees under 65?
+They might get a continuation of the active plan (at a much higher cost) or a bridge to individual coverage until Medicare kicks in.

 Key Areas of Difference from Active Employee Plans